antonrou/antonrou-projects/Internships/codetrain/README.md

 https://replit.com/@antonroupassov1/CSAAllUnits

-For the Package 3 repository, I created an HTML file for each coding example that provides an explanation and demonstration of each coding example, as well as the "index.html" and the "indexstyle.css" files.
+For the Package 3 repository, I created an HTML file that provides an explanation and demonstration of each coding example, as well as the "index.html" and the "indexstyle.css" files.
 Again, I made sure each example worked and fixed its code if it didn't so that it ran as intended.
 The files can be found here: https://replit.com/@antonroupassov1/AllUnitsTeacher